Setting up NIS

-NIS (Network Information Service) is a client–server directory service protocol for distributing system configuration data such as user and host names between computers on a computer network.
+NIS (Network Information Service) is a client–server directory service protocol.
+It assists in distributing system configuration data between computers on a network.
+This data can include user and host names.

 NIS is limited in scalability and security.
 For modern networks, LDAP has replaced NIS.